-Many decision makers for community centers wonder about whether there is a difference between digital signage and a kiosk display.
-We got the answer: digital signage kiosks are a type of signage.
-The digital signage display chosen will have a significant impact on your community center’s activities, regardless of whether the features in use are for touchscreen use.
+Many decision-makers for community centers wonder whether there is a difference between digital signage and a kiosk display.
+We got the answer: digital kiosks are a type of signage.
+The digital signage display chosen will significantly impact your community center’s activities, regardless of whether the features in use are for touchscreen use.

 A digital signage player used in a community center setting may be set up either inside or outside.
 Most kiosk signage, regardless of its location, will be used for announcing upcoming events.
 However, you can also customize the messages that appear on the signage to suit other special needs.